Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Mei 2025 14.23.07 UTC
+- WIB: Sabtu, 10 Mei 2025 15.31.06 UTC
-- WITA: Sabtu, 10 Mei 2025 15.23.07 UTC
+- WITA: Sabtu, 10 Mei 2025 16.31.06 UTC
-- WIT: Sabtu, 10 Mei 2025 16.23.07 UTC
+- WIT: Sabtu, 10 Mei 2025 17.31.06 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny